2003antonio/codepath-prework-memory/README.md

 - [x] Different win and losing alerts based on if time ran out, too many strikes, game mode, or if the user won
 - [x] The amount of strikes the user has gets shown on the screen.
 - [x] If the user drags a button by mistake while trying to click, the game keeps playing, instead of crashing
+- [x] User cannot change between game modes if the game is already playing

 ## Video Walkthrough (GIF)